darealzoko/Notys/README.md

 ## Download
 The latest version of Notys (v1.1.2) is currently available for:

+*quick precision: the files above are what i used to build the 1.1.1 for macos, even tho the main.py and the dev playground is up to date, everything else is for 1.1.1 macOS Intel*

 **Linux:**
 - AppImage (Recommended, see "Get started" for more informations)
 - .zip and run in the .venv